 You see, I represent the most economically distressed council district in the city.
 Over the last three decades, parts of District A have suffered drugs and crack epidemics, gang violence and killings, black middle-class flight, economic disinvestments, bad streets and the constant fear of flooding.
 These residents deserve better.
 They elected me Read more

 In politics, the victor gets the spoils–which means that merit often gives way to who did what, and who is related to whom.
-From day one on the job, the new Mayor has targeted the City Attorney’s office to exercise her political power in a way that sends a message reflective of her days as Caddo School Superintendent.
+From day one on the job, the new Mayor has targeted the City Attorney’s office where the topic is well explained here to exercise her political power in a way that sends a message reflective of her days as Caddo School Superintendent.

 Tyler let it be known during her campaign, that long time city attorney Terri Scott was not to be a part of her administration.
 Apparently Scott’s major transgression was that she did not have any kin folk close to Ollie and that she had been Mayor’s Glover’s puppet.
 One of Tyler’s old line supporters and close friends–going back to school board days–and then in the mayor’s race was a certain Mrs. Bradford; she is not related to Councilman Willie Bradford but is the mother of attorney William Bradford.
 Son William was also active in Tyler’s campaign and actually served as a spokesman of sorts in the run off; most political observers considered Bradford to be a figurehead in the pure sense of the Read more